 2. Helps Manage Blood Sugar Levels and Can Prevent Diabetes

 Diabetes results from lack of insulin or inadequate insulin secretion following increases in insulin resistance.
-According to studies, since calcium is necessary for insulin secretion, Vitamin D may contribute to maintaining insulin secretion.
-(8)
+According to studies, since calcium is necessary for insulin secretion, vitamin D may contribute to maintaining insulin secretion.

-Vitamin D supplementation can increase insulin sensitivity and decrease inflammation, and studies support a role for Vitamin D in the prevention and management of both types of diabetes (type 1 and type 2).
 (9)

+vitamin D supplementation can increase insulin sensitivity and decrease inflammation, and studies support a role for vitamin D in the prevention and management of both types of diabetes (type 1 and type 2).
+(10)

 3. Protects Against Cancer